marcotoninato82/product-variants-management/README.md

 >Description

-Propose to the user the possible variant based on the option value selected to avoid mistake on compatibility constraints
+Propose to the user the possible variations based on the new option value selected to avoid mistake on compatibility constraints.

-**Parameter**
+For example if the form is populate with the options of DELLV1 sku and for optionCode (3 - Scheda Grafica) we change optionValue from
+NVIDIA GeForce RTX to Intel Iris Xe we have to change to DELLV2 sku.

+Suggest the values ​​of each option (except the one changed) by taking them from the lowest price of each option associated with the sku variant that belong to the option value selected.

+>Parameters

 	productCode		int
 	variantCode		int
 	optionCode		int
+	selectedOptionIds 	array
+	currentOptionValue	int
-	optionValue		int
+	newOptionValue		int

 >Output
 ```